yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_01.md

 ### Task 2: Create GitHub Personal Access Token

-1. Navigate back to the **GitHub** tab and create a Personal Access Token as described below:
+1. Navigate back to the browser tab in which **GitHub** is open and create a Personal Access Token as described below:

    - In the upper-right corner of your GitHub page, click your profile photo, then click **Settings (1)** and in the left sidebar click **Developer settings (2)**.